-- Follow your healthcare provider’s advice on contact lens care.
+- Follow your healthcare professional’s advice on contact lens care.

 If your child has pink eye, it’s a good idea to keep them out of school for at least 24 hours after they start treatment to keep them from transmitting pink eye to others.